 Visit Liverpool – it’s one of England’s friendliest cities.
 This north-west English city has the right balance of cheese and class with things to do for every type of tourist, traveller, and city breaker.
-Put on the map as the birthplace of the Beatles, a visit to their story is definitely a must see, but there is so much more to Liverpool than just the Fab Four.
-Here’s why you should visit Liverpool, one of the UK’s cities of culture, and tips on how to swerve the stag parties along the way.
+Put on the map as the birthplace of the Beatles, a visit to their story is definitely a must-see, but there is so much more to Liverpool than just the Fab Four.
+Here my tips on things to in Liverpool some of which will help you swerve the stag parties in the UK’s cities of culture.

 - 1. Albert Docks

 - 3. The Beatles Story

 - 4. Twist and Shout at the Cavern Club

 - 6. Brunch

 - 7. Visit Liverpool for the food

 - 10. Sip and Soak up the Sun

 - 13. Baltic Triangle